 Seriously speaking, if you are looking for a great in-dash car infotainment system, why get anything besides the Alpine iLX-207?
 This is one of the ultimate multi-media systems on the market and it definitely does pack a punch, or two.

 The Alpine iLX-207 is not just an upgraded iLX-107, it is a completely different in-dash multimedia and navigation hub all on its own.
-And all you have to part with to have it in your car is $513.67, minus the installation fee of course.
+And all you have to part with to have it in your car is No products found., minus the installation fee of course.